Here are tried and tested foods that have been shown to be particularly useful in controlling your levels:

 2) Polyunsaturated, 'lite' and Flora 'pro-activ' margarine

-Soft or tub margarine with a high polyunsaturated fatty acid content will also help to lower LDL cholesterol.
+Soft or tub margarine with a high polyunsaturated fatty acid content will also help to lower LDL levels.

 Then there are the 'lite' margarines, which have a reduced fat, energy and salt content – all factors that can contribute to heart health.